What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 Oh!
 Here comes the name of 'cloud services'.
 Let's talk about a few of it.
 Now even every single business has converted to the cloud.
 Now it has a bad impact.

 We often hear millions of users' data being grabbed by hackers from the cloud.
-Actually, the advancements of cloud computing create a ready field for hackers to steal data, but exception for some renowned cloud services like OneDrive, Google Cloud, etc.
+Actually, the advancements of cloud computing create a ready field for hackers to steal data, but exception of some renowned cloud services like OneDrive, Google Cloud, etc.

 8. Educate Yourself and Your Team